microsoft/fhir-watch/README.md

-# FHIRBlaze
+# FHIRWatch
-Welcome to FHIRBlaze!
+Welcome to FHIRWatch!

 ## Overview
-FHIRBlaze is a minimally viable Blazor WebAssembly application demonstrating how to interact with HL7 data from a Fast Health Interoperability Resources (FHIR) API.
+FHIRWatch is an MVP Blazor Webassembly static web app for comparing data synchronized between FHIR API and Microsoft Cloud for Health.

 ## Architecture
 A Blazor WebAssembly (wasm) application using the pattern of micro-frontends implemented by lazy-loading UI "modules" only when requested by navigation events from the client.